Courses

 Professor Arthur Grothe received his M.F.A. in Acting from the University of Florida and has both a B.A. in Communications and Theatre Arts as well as a B.A. in English from Heidelberg University.
 He has also had additional training from the Stanislavsky Summer Institute, The Lessac Summer Institute, and in Meisner Technique.
 At UWEC, Arthur has directed The Three Sisters, Roustabout: The Great Circus Train Wreck, Shipwrecked!
 An Entertainment, Urinetown: The Musical, The Tempest, Waiting for Godot, She Kills Monsters, and A Doll’s House.
 He has also been seen around Wisconsin as “The Beagle” in Mike Perry’s Population 485: On Stage.
 Prior to joining The University of Wisconsin-Eau Claire Music and Theatre Department, he worked as Director of Theatre and Fine Arts Department Chair at the University of West Alabama.
 During his time in Alabama he directed All in the Timing, Almost Maine, Intimate Apparel, Godspell, Twelfth Night, Picasso at the Lapin Agile, Eurydice, Spooky Dog and the Teenage Gang Mysteries, and A Midsummer Night's Dream.

 Hollars is the recipient of the Truman Capote Prize for Alabama’s Distinguished Writer of Literary Nonfiction, the Anne B. and James B. McMillan Prize, the Council of Wisconsin Writers’ Blei-Derleth Award, and the Society of Midland Authors Award.
-He is the founder and executive director of the Chippewa Valley Writers Guild, a columnist for the Leader-Telegram, and an associate professor of English at the University of Wisconsin-Eau Claire.
-Click here to learn more.
+He is the founder and executive director of the Chippewa Valley Writers Guild, a columnist for the Leader-Telegram, and a professor of English at the University of Wisconsin-Eau Claire.

 Community & Inclusion Coordinator, Sarah Jayne Johnson

 Sarah Jayne Johnson is a local writer and public speaker who holds a BA in Creative Writing and Public Relations from UW-Eau Claire.
-She is the co-founder of Esjay Copywriting and currently works Chippewa Valley Technical College.
+She is the co-founder of Esjay Copywriting and currently works at JAMF.
 Born and raised in La Crosse, Wisconsin, Sarah started school at UW-Eau Claire in the fall of 2010 and (for the most part) has been here ever since.

 When she's not collaborating with B.J.
 Hollars, she can be found working throughout the downtown Eau Claire community, as well as emceeing various events for friends that should probably meet cooler people.